Marie Corelli: Career

 Mackay began her career as a musician, giving piano recitals and adopting the name Marie Corelli for her billing.
-Eventually she turned to writing and published her first novel, A Romance of Two Worlds, in 1886.
+Eventually she turned to writing, beginning in 1872 with poems published in The Cosmopolitan under the pseudonym 'Rosalind'; her first novel, A Romance of Two Worlds, was published in 1886.
 In her time, she was the most widely read author of fiction.
 Her works were collected by Winston Churchill, Randolph Churchill, and members of the British royal family, among others.
 Yet although sales of Corelli's novels exceeded the combined sales of popular contemporaries, including Arthur Conan Doyle, H. G. Wells, and Rudyard Kipling, critics often derided her work as "the favourite of the common multitude".

 She faced criticism from the literary elite for her allegedly melodramatic writing.
 In The Spectator, Grant Allen called her "a woman of deplorable talent who imagined that she was a genius, and was accepted as a genius by a public to whose commonplace sentimentalities and prejudices she gave a glamorous setting."
 James Agate represented her as combining "the imagination of a Poe with the style of an Ouida and the mentality of a nursemaid."

 A recurring theme in Corelli's books is her attempt to reconcile Christianity with reincarnation, astral projection, and other mystical ideas.
 She was associated at some point with the Fraternitas Rosae Crucis; a Rosicrucian and mystical organization, and her books were a part of the foundation of today's corpus of esoteric philosophy.
 Her portrait was painted by Helen Donald-Smith.

 Corelli famously had little time for the press.
-In 1902 she wrote to the editor of The Gentlewoman to complain that her name had been left out of a list of the guests in the Royal Enclosure at the Braemar Highland Gathering, saying she suspected this had been done intentionally.
+In 1902, she wrote to the editor of The Gentlewoman to complain that her name had been left out of a list of the guests in the Royal Enclosure at the Braemar Highland Gathering, saying she suspected this had been done intentionally.
 The editor replied that her name had indeed been left out intentionally, because of her own stated contempt for the press and for the snobbery of those wishing to appear in "news puffs" of society events.
 Both letters were published in full in the next issue.

 The writer also gained some fame after her letter on the curse of the Pharaohs to New York World was published.
 Corelli claimed that she had warned George Herbert, 5th Earl of Carnarvon (one of the finders of the tomb of Tutankhamun) about the "dire punishment" likely to occur to those who rifle Egyptian tombs, claiming to cite an ancient book that indicated that poisons had been left after burials.